 You’ve seen the acronym advertising ESL Jobs, and you’ve done a bit of research.
-For the curious ESL stands for English as a Second Language.
-For the Brits, it’s known as TEFL, Teaching English as a Foreign Language.
+For the curious, ESL stands for English as a Second Language.
+The Brits know it as TEFL, Teaching English as a Foreign Language.
 But what will you get out of an ESL job?
 The simple answer is a lot, but here are the skills that you can develop or use in an ESL career.

 Good sales people are knowledgeable, enthusiastic and passionate.
-S/he introduces the product and shows the benefits, and how this can solve a problem you already have.
 They tailor the product to your needs and at the end of the sales pitch, you’re sold, you want the product!
 Who was your favourite teacher at school?
 They were knowledgeable, passionate and at the end of the class you wanted to learn more.
 The similarities are close.
 A good teacher helps the student use the language (the product).
 The teacher’s enthusiasm also makes the student more enthusiastic about the language.
 After class, these students want to learn more by themselves.
 This is when the real learning starts.